SB01 Manual Superlative™

 Voltage Controlled Filter (VCF)

-The RES slider controls the amount of filter feedback (sometimes called resonance) that is applied.
-This can create anything from a pleasant squelchy sound, to harsh and shrill tones.
+The RES slider controls the amount of filter feedback (sometimes called resonance) that is applied at the cutoff point of the filter.
+This can emphasize certain harmonics and boost frequencies when shaping a sound or moving the cutoff.

 Self-Oscillation